 - Apple.
 The beneficial effect on asthma and atopic eczema is most likely due to high quercetin.
-In an article published in 2011, Prof. Salvatore Chirumbolo points to excellent anti-allergic and anti-inflammatory properties of quercetin.
-The quercetin can be also found broccoli, black grapes, berries, cherries, lemon, and apple tea.
+In an article published in 2011, Prof. Salvatore Chirumbolo points to the excellent anti-allergic and anti-inflammatory properties of quercetin.
+The quercetin can be also found in broccoli, black grapes, berries, cherries, lemon, and apple tea.

 - Avocado.
 It is considered one of the healthiest foods in general, thanks to the high content of L-glutathione, which is a powerful antioxidant.
 Besides, it contains a high amount of anticarcinogens.

 - Pineapple calms the sinus inflammation in respiratory infections and allergies (due to the presence of the bromelain enzyme).